 Can it be prevented?

 There is little that can be done to prevent this age-related process.
 It is likely that being exposed to a lot of loud noise over long periods may make hearing loss worse when you are older.
 For example, if you work in a noisy factory, you should wear ear protection.
 It is also advisable to avoid excessive noise during leisure time (such as listening to loud music for long periods).
-See the Noise Association website under 'References' at the end of this leaflet for guidance as to safe sound limits.
+Websites such as Noise Help give guidance as to safe sound limits.

 A healthy lifestyle may help to reduce the likelihood of hearing loss later.
 For example, exercising healthily, eating healthily, and not smoking.
 This is partly because an unhealthy lifestyle increases the risks of conditions such as diabetes, heart disease, high blood pressure and diseases of the blood vessels.
 These conditions in turn seem to increase the risk of developing hearing loss.